kpokrass/kpokrass.github.io/_posts/2019-03-17-visualizing_data_with_scatter_plots.markdown

 The shape of the relationship and be determined by inspecting the pattern of the distribution of the markers.
 If the markers cluster in such a way that they begin to resemble a line, the relationship can be described as linear.
 A linear relationship between two variables indicates that the variables change at roughly the same rate.
 If the markers cluster in such a way that they begin to resemble a curve, the relationship can be described as curvilinear.
 A curvilinear relationship between two variables indicates that one of the variables does not change at a constant rate.

 A formal assessment of the strength of a relationship between two variables requires some math to calculate the correlation coefficient, but a crude assessment can be accomplished by visually inspecting how tightly the markers cluster around their relational shape (i.e. linear or curvilinear).
-The tighter th``e markers conform to the relational shape, the stronger the relationship.
+The tighter the markers conform to the relational shape, the stronger the relationship.

 **Basic Scatter Plot**